stereotype441/language/resources/type-system/inference.md

     evaluate to the result of evaluating `m`.

-  - _The notation was deliberately chosen to resemble the `Maybe` monad in Haskell, with has similar semantics._
+  - _The notation was deliberately chosen to resemble the `Maybe` monad in Haskell, which has similar semantics._

 In addition, the following forms are added to allow constructor invocations, dynamic method invocations, function object invocations, instance method